 Sesame Care is an online health care marketplace that connects patients directly with doctors across 80+ specialties, with virtual and in-person care options.
 You can also get low-cost prescriptions and prescription refills.

-When you visit the Sesame Care website, you can filter providers by speciality or medical condition and choose one based on availability, appointment cost and patient reviews.
+When you visit the Sesame Care website, you can filter providers by specialty or medical condition and choose one based on availability, appointment cost and patient reviews.
 Once they select an appointment time, new patients will have to fill out a medical history form before connecting with their chosen provider.